MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-power-platform-apps.md

 - NOCSH
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to manage access to Microsoft Power Platform apps that are automatically added to Teams in the Microsoft Teams admin center.
+description: Learn how to manage access to custom apps built on Microsoft Power Platform in the Microsoft Teams admin center.
 ---

 # Manage Microsoft Power Platform apps in the Microsoft Teams admin center